1.4 Merge and Arrange Graphs

 The merged graph should now appear as below:

 - Activate the automobile workbook by double-clicking on the icon in the lower panel of Project Explorer.
-Select column B, then right click and select Filter: Add or Remove Filter to add a filter.
+Select column B, click the Add or Remove Data Filter toolbar button to add a filter.

 - Click on the filter icon at the top-left corner of the column header.
 In the context menu that appears, click Select All once to de-select all items, and then select the Honda checkbox and click OK, to only show rows where Make is Honda.
 All other rows will be hidden, and all graphs will update to reflect the change in the data.